saberbrasher/saberbrasher.github.io/_projects/3_project.md

     <div class="col-sm-7">
         <p style="font-size: 18px;"> Evolving work centers on Oklahoma agriculture and hydroclimate.
 Agriculture consumes more than 34,400,000 of its total 44,080,000 acres, ranking it 4th in the nation for agricultural activities.
         </p>
-        <p style="font-size: 18px;"> Many Oklahoma crops depend on irrigation, especially corn and cotton, which have seen increases in the total number of irrigated acres since 2013.
+        <p style="font-size: 18px;"> Oklahoma also gets drier as you move from East to West and relies on diverse water sources to meet its needs.
+Many Oklahoma crops depend on irrigation, especially corn and cotton, which have increased in the total number of irrigated acres since 2013.
 </p>
     </div>
     <div class="col-sm-5">